STA 9750 - Course Syllabus

 You can take part in this extra credit even if you are very new to

-: if anything, being a recent learner helps you approach this topic with new eyes and to identify un-clear or “dangerous” edges.Obviously, you should try to make your contributions as accurate as possible, but let yourself be paralyzed by concern: the instructor will review any contributions before making anything “official.”
+R: if anything, being a recent learner helps you approach this topic with new eyes and to identify un-clear or “dangerous” edges.Obviously, you should try to make your contributions as accurate as possible, but avoid letting yourself be paralyzed by concern: the instructor will review any contributions before making anything “official.”

 Regrading Policy

-If you feel an assignment has been improperly graded, please contact the instructor by private message on the course discussion board within 48 hours of the graded assignment being returned.
+If you feel an assignment has been improperly graded, please contact the instructor using the appropriate Brightspace quiz (“Regrade Request Form”) within 48 hours of the graded assignment being returned.
 Note that the instructor will regrade the assignment de novo, so your grade may be adjusted upwards or downwards.
+Requests for re-grades after 48 hours will not be honored outside of exceptional circumstances.

 Late Work Policy

-Individual exceptions will be made i) with prior written approval of instructor; or ii) ex post with written note from the Office of the Dean of Students.
+Individual exceptions to the above policies will be made i) with prior written approval of instructor at least 48 hours before the deadline; or ii) ex post with written note from the Office of the Dean of Students.
+Please note that, in particular:

 Tentative Course Schedule